Testify (M People song): Critical reception

 Jose F. Promis from AllMusic called the song "soulful".
 Chuck Taylor from Billboard complimented Small's "Cher-like diva wailings".
 Music & Media wrote that it is a "warm, soothing, ballad, which, unsurprisingly, suits Heather Small's voice perfectly.
 The combination of those distinctive vocals and some well-written material has been the real strength of M People in the past, and it's something which has made the band radio favourites with a broad range of stations across the continent."
 Wicklow People stated that the song is "delivered with style by the powerful Heather Small."

 Chart performance

-On physical release, the midweek charts indicated that "Testify" would chart at number 10 and give them their eleventh UK Top 10 single, however, with four higher new Top 10 entries that week, the single would be pushed down to number 12 where it finally entered and peaked on the chart.
-It spent six weeks on the chart descending briskly from 12 to 25 to 37 to 51 to 63 to 67.
+On physical release, the midweek charts indicated that "Testify" would chart at number 10 and give them their eleventh UK Top 10 single, however, with four higher new Top 10 entries that week, the single would be pushed down to number 12, where it finally entered and peaked on the chart.